Panthera pardus tulliana: Characteristics

 P. p. tulliana has grayish, slightly reddish fur with large rosettes on the flanks and back, smaller ones on the shoulder and upper legs, and spots on the head and neck.
 It varies in colouration; in Iran both pale and dark individuals occur.
 Its average body length is 158 cm, with a 192 mm long skull and a 94 cm long tail.
 It weighs up to 60 kg.
+A skull and skin of an adult male leopard collected in 1945 measured 125 cm in body length with a dry tail length of 105 cm.
+Its skull exhibited a condylobasal length of 207.4 mm and a zygomatic width of 135.2 mm, and its upper tooth row $C-M^1$ measured 78.2 mm, which was slightly larger than any other regional Caucasian leopard specimen measured in their comparative series.

 Biometric data collected from 25 female and male individuals in various provinces of Iran indicate an average body length of 259 cm.
 A young male from northern Iran weighed 64 kg.

 Distribution and habitat

 The habitat of P. p. tulliana in the Greater Caucasus is subalpine meadows, temperate broadleaf and mixed forests and rugged ravines from 600 to 3800 m.
 In the Lesser Caucasus and Iran it inhabits rocky slopes, mountain steppes and sparse juniper forests.